daronphang/coding_resources/javascript/node_js/express_js/graphQL.md

 3) Eliminates need for frontend to ask backend for new endpoints or changes to existing.

 ### How GraphQL Works:
+1. Create schema to describe the complete APIs type system; each API call is validated against the schema.
+2. Create root resolver that contains mapping of actions to functions.
-1. Sends POST request to /graphql single endpoint.
+3. Sends POST request to /graphql single endpoint.
-2. Request contains query expression to define the data that should be returned.
+4. Request contains query expression to define the data that should be returned.
-3. Server-side resolver analyses request body, fetches, filters and returns relevant data to frontend.
+5. Server-side resolver analyses request body, fetches, filters and returns relevant data to frontend.

 ### Operation Types:
 ```